"The following article has

 2. Easy to make

 It is possible to adjust impedance and SWR

 perfectly, This means, not so difficult to make!

 No special parts are

 electrical conductor to make the main rectangle.

 adjustment ....wide bandwidth

-to build up
+3. Easy to build

 If you use thin aluminum pipe and thin wire, you can

 make this antenna for 6m very light.
 It can be designed for most any

 band or frequency by using the included formulas below.

 it's construction, it is easy to put it in a higher position in the air.

 You can also use light mast for it.

 antenna, it is easy to install the antenna on a veranda or small

 It appears to be a vertical antenna but has